resvendsen/mapproject/README.md

   - `npm install --save react-dom`
   - `npm install --save prop-types`
   - `npm install --save semantic-ui-react`
+  - `npm install --save-dev cross-env`

 # Use

 #### Begin

+    At the command prompt cd into the directory in which you installed the application and type `npm start` followed by Enter.

+    The application should come up in your browser.
-    Begin execution by entering localhost:3000 into your browser url field and hitting Enter..
+    If not, begin execution by entering `localhost:3000` into your browser url field and hitting Enter.

 #### Quick Searching
     In the first entry field, enter one of: